Thursday, 27 July 2017 Daniel Chow

 We basically invest in stocks that had a strong sentiment on the previous trading day, believing that the sentiment will drive further gains and profit.

-The weightage assigned to each stock will be (sentiment/sum of all sentiment that fits filter) as we want to assign more weightage on stocks with the best sentiment.
+The weightage assigned to each stock will be (sentiment/sum of all sentiment that fits our sentiment filter for equity) as we want to assign more weightage on stocks with the best sentiment.

 For example, if we have the following 3 stocks,